tap349/tap349.github.io/_posts/2017-11-19-yarn-npm-tips.md

-installing package as dependency saves it in `"dependencies"` section of _package.json_ (application cannot run without it) while installing package as development dependency saves it in `"devDependencies"` section (packages is used in development environment only - say, in test suites or by transpilers).
+installing package as dependency saves it in `"dependencies"` section of _package.json_ (application cannot run without it) while installing package as development dependency saves it in `"devDependencies"` section (packages are used in development environment only - say, in test suites or by transpilers).

 (how to) run script or locally installed executable